Zamyatin/Zamyatin/README.md

 Former (but still practicing non-professionally) political scientist who wonks out to Technology Policy, International Relations, Domestic Fiscal Policy, and old-fashioned (and oft dismissed) Political Theory & Philosophy.

 Current DevOps Engineer (`Class: SRE`) with 25 years in the field building and managing networks, datacenters, distributed applications, and enabling Enterprise "cloud native" architecture transitions.
 Been on all sides - old-school IT, hardware, software, onPrem, cloud, operations _and_ applications engineer.
-I've worked in enterprise, startups, have consulted others, and been consulted.
+I've worked in enterprise, in startups, have consulted others, and have been consulted.

 ---
 ## Tech Stacks